carlosveigadev/find-my-wod-backend/README.md

 ### **Structure**

-This application is the backend API  used with the project [Find My Wod - Front-End](https://github.com/carlosveigadev/find-my-wod-frontend)
+This application is the back-end API  used with the project [Find My Wod - Front-End](https://github.com/carlosveigadev/find-my-wod-frontend)

 ### **Endpoints of API**